ogerly/nodebb-plugin-embed-videos/README.md

 # NodeBB Embed-Videos Plugin

-With this plugin, video from Youtube, Vimeo, Facebook displays.
+With this plugin, video from Youtube, Vimeo, Facebook, Vine, Dailymotion displays.

     the url must be in a <a> day.
     is detected, the entire link and the respective ID.